Makes 6 servings

 This quicka and easy skillet enchilada recipe is on the spicy side, so if spicy isn’t your thing you can eliminate the cracked pepper, choose mild enchilada sauce and use plain Monterey Jack or Havarti cheese.
 Love spicy?
 This will knock your socks off.

-1 cup cooked pot barley, wheat berries or quinoa
+1 cup cooked pot barley, wheat berries or quinoa or brown rice

 One – 19 oz./540 mL can no salt added black beans, rinsed and well drained